seshuthota/seshuthota/README.md

 - 👋 Hi, I’m @seshuthota
 - 👀 I’m interested in Web3,Blockchain.
 - 🌱 I’m currently learning Solidity and JavaScript
-- 💞️ I’m looking to collaborate on Real world deep learing projects
+- 💞️ I’m looking to collaborate on Real Blockchain/Web3 projects
 - 📫 How to reach me seshukumar151@gmail.com

 <!---